goran1010/bosnia-lens/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
 We welcome contributions of data, code improvements, documentation, and bug reports.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/goran1010/bosnia-lens/tags).

 ## Authors

 - **Goran Jović** - _Initial work_ - [@goran1010](https://github.com/goran1010)